saberamini/WorkingWithHadoop/README.md

 > jps

-You should see about 5 node processes running, something like (may look different in your machine):
+You should see about 6 node processes running, something like (may look different in your machine):
 ```
-8065 SecondaryNameNode
+2614 ResourceManager
-8243 ResourceManager
+2102 NameNode
-8676 JobHistoryServer
+2727 NodeManager
-7877 DataNode
+2216 DataNode
-7765 NameNode
+3083 Jps
-8717 Jps
+3035 JobHistoryServer
 ```

 # Test the HDFS

-Create a txt file in your local home folder.
+Create a text file in your local home folder.

 > echo "Hello this will be my first distributed and fault-tolerant data set\!" cat >> my_file.txt